orientechnologies/orientdb-docs/Console-Command-Create-Link.md

 # Console - CREATE LINK

-The **Create Link** command creates links between two or more records of type Document.
+The `CREATE LINK` command creates links between two or more records of type Document.
 This is very useful when you're importing data from a Relational database.
 In facts in the Relational world relationships are resolved as foreign keys.

 Consider this example where the class "Post" has a relationship 1-N to "Comment":